jcolag/entropy-arbitrage/2021-08-16-gernsback.md

 Not counting stock Rails code or non-manual code, the only issues that I have remaining are one over-long controller and one over-long function that Rails generated.

 The page styling now *also* doesn't look terrible.
 It's still not perfect, but it has a distinctive color scheme and takes advantage of [Bootstrap](https://getbootstrap.com/).
-I may regret this later, after I realize that I should have just used a [Material Design](https://en.wikipedia.org/wiki/Material_Design) library to match the app, but that's future-John's problem.
+I may regret this later, after I realize that I should have just used a {% wiki Material_Design|Material Design|en %} library to match the app, but that's future-John's problem.

 ## Doritís Onomáton